MiaCardenasny/MBA611MiaCardenas/README.md

 # MBA611 – Data Analytics with R and Stan
 **Author:** Mia Cardenas

-Welcome to my slightly terrifying but exciting adventure into the world of data analytics.
-This repository is where I’ll keep all my code, notes, models, and random “aha!” (and “uh-oh…”) moments from the MBA 611 course at Manhattan University.
+This is my workspace for the MBA 611 Data Analytics course at Manhattan University.
+Here I’ll be exploring data, building models, and trying to make sense of the world one R script at a time.

 ---

-## 💻 Setup Status
+## Setup
-Everything is installed and miraculously working (for now):
+Everything’s ready to go:
-- 🧠 **R** and **RStudio**
+- R and RStudio installed
-- 🧩 Packages: `rmarkdown`, `tinytex`, `rstan`, `rethinking`, `brms`, `ggplot2`
+- Packages: `rmarkdown`, `tinytex`, `rstan`, `rethinking`, `brms`, `ggplot2`
-- 🔗 GitHub synced
+- GitHub connected
-- 📚 Following *Stats Two* on Leanpub and *R Cookbook, 2nd Edition*
+- Books: *Stats Two* (Leanpub) and *R Cookbook, 2nd Edition*

-If something breaks, I’ll blame Stan first.
+Let’s just say a few hours of setup and minor panic were involved, but we made it.

 ---

-## 📊 Focus Areas
-- Making sense of data without crying
+## What I’ll Be Doing
+- Learning Bayesian thinking without losing mine
-- Building Bayesian models that (hopefully) converge
+- Building and visualizing models with R
-- Telling data stories with **ggplot2**
-- Pretending I understand Markov chains before coffee kicks in
+- Using ggplot2 to tell stories through data
+- Keeping everything organized (or trying to)

 ---

-## 🧠 Fun Fact
-I love analyzing data — from my students’ grades to how many cups of coffee it takes to finish a model run.
-Numbers never lie… but they do like to confuse me on purpose.
+## About Me
+I’m originally from Acapulco and work at Manhattan University.
+I’ve been living in New York for four years, and I love analyzing data — honestly, I do it for everything in my life, personal or professional.

 ---

-*“May my priors be strong and my posteriors make sense.”* ☕📈
+*Still slightly terrified, but excited to see where this data adventure goes.*